 Do I have to be a music major to sing in Chorale?

 Everybody is welcome to sing in Chorale, regardless of major (and even if you're undecided!).
 Actually, that's true for all of our ensembles.
-Other music ensembles you may be interested in: University Singers, Wind Ensemble and Symphonic Band, Jazz Ensembles, Marching Band and Orchestra.
+Other music ensembles you may be interested in: University Singers, Wind Ensemble, Jazz Ensembles, Marching Band and Orchestra.

 Is there an audition for Chorale?

 No. Just register as you would for any other course.

 When does Chorale rehearse?

 Tuesdays and Thursdays 4:30-5:45 all semester.
 We meet in Welte Hall, room 021.

 We perform 2-3 times each semester.
 Performances are given both on campus and off campus.